 Rights and Lefts

 Unfortunately, in the U.S. and many other places, the rights to liberty and property are increasingly under attack in the name of protecting other more nebulous "rights" such as free college education.
 This is a gross misunderstanding of what rights actually are.

 Rights are claims or entitlements to things or actions.
 They are often divided into two types, negative and positive.
 Unfortunately, the names can be confusing.
 Negative rights are freedoms from the actions of others while positive rights are obligations for others to take action.
 For libertarians, your negative rights to life, liberty, and property, often called Natural Rights, are examples of negative rights and are inalienable in that no other person can make a reasonable claim to them.

-Without the recognition of property rights, other rights such as the freedom to speech, assembly and religious worship cannot be protected.
-Unfortunately, when the government “owns” large swaths of incorrectly labeled “public” land, the protection of even these basic rights becomes distorted.
+Without the recognition of property rights, other rights such as the freedom of speech, assembly and religious worship cannot be protected.
+Unfortunately, when the government “owns” large swaths of incorrectly labeled “public” land, the protection of our basic rights becomes diminished.

 People have become so used to the repeated violations of property rights by governments that they rarely consider the costs and ultimate outcome of such violations.
 A better understanding of and a more rigorous support for property rights would actually serve to decrease hostilities and conflicts.